NasalDaemon/clazz/README.md

 C++ is a continually evolving language, but one thing hasn't changed: the type system is nominal.
 Nominal typing is a subset of structural typing, where the structure of two objects is assumed to be identical only if they share the same type name.
 That's just the compiler being lazy!
 However, with structural typing, structures are compared irrespective of the name you give to a type.
 You can get the compiler to do your work, so there's more time for coffee breaks.

-There are some features in C++ which are the building blocks of structural programming: tuples, structured bindings, template and concepts.
+There are some features in C++ which are the building blocks of structural programming: tuples, structured bindings, templates and concepts.
 This library has the aim of exploiting these as much as possible to allow you to express yourself in a structural manner without getting bogged down with pesky names.
 I can recognise that famous actor's facial structure any day, but ask me what his name is and I'll have to ask my wife.

 > In vanilla C++, even before a class has a body defined, it is assigned a unique name.
 Relationships between similar classes can only be expressed nominally via explicit inheritance or composition.
 Does your class draw?
 You better make sure you inherit from IDrawable, and don't forget IDrawToo, IDrawableReally, and IDrawableReallyIMeanIt!
 If it doesn't then it doesn't draw.
 Not even stick-men.
 >